 - 5 In the case of both mandatory and voluntary offers, there are statutory requirements on the equal treatment of shareholders and on the information to be provided in the offer document, cf. Vphl. § 6-10, final paragraph and § 6-13.
 Asal. § 6-28 stipulates that neither the board of directors nor any other parties who represent the company may take any action which may confer on certain shareholders or other parties an unfair advantage at the expense of other shareholders or the company.
 This restriction also applies to the general meeting by virtue of Asal. § 5-21.
-The principle of equal treatment is also a requirement of Vphl. § 5-14. - 6 In the case of an offer regulated by VphI.
-Chapter 6, neither the board of directors nor the management of the target company may pass resolutions in respect of any matters outside the company's normal day-to-day business operations in respect of the issue of shares, merger, purchase or sale of significant business areas or the purchase or sale of the company's own shares, cf. VphI. § 6-17.
-The restrictions in the Securities Trading Act do not apply if the general meeting has granted mandates for the board to make such decisions in anticipation of a take-over situation. - 7 Vphl § 5-2 requires that a company shall on its own initiative promptly publish inside information which directly concerns the company.
-Vphl. § 5-3 permits a company to delay the publication of such information on particular terms in order not to harm its own legitimate business interests, subject to such delay not misleading the public and the information being kept confidential.
+The principle of equal treatment is also a requirement of Vphl. § 5-14. - 6 In the case of an offer regulated by Vphl.
+Chapter 6, neither the board of directors nor the management of the target company may, from the time that they have been notified that a bid is to be made, pass resolutions in respect of any matters outside the company's normal day-to-day business operations in respect of the issue of shares, merger, purchase or sale of significant business areas or the purchase or sale of the company's own shares, cf. Vphl. § 6-17.
+The restrictions in the Securities Trading Act do not apply if the general meeting has granted mandates for the board to make such decisions in anticipation of a take-over situation.